 Disadvantages to Factoring

-Unfortunately, with invoice factoring, after the factor collects the outstanding invoice, the business only receives the remainder of the balance (about 80% of the original invoice), minus the factor fees.
+Unfortunately, with invoice factoring, after the factoring company collects the outstanding invoice, the business only receives as little as 80% of the total invoices outstanding.
 It’s important to consider the percentage of the factoring fee and any other fees such as service fees, credit check fees, etc., that will need to be accounted for when factoring.

 Another downfall to factoring is the factoring company solely controls the unpaid invoices, and they will be the ones to communicate with customers.
 For example, the factoring company will notify customers of the transaction and how to pay unpaid invoices.
 The invoice from the factoring company to the client will alert the customer to the business’s cash flow issues and could potentially hurt the company’s reputation.